microsoft/WhatTheHack/055-AzureADandAADB2B/Student/00-tenant-setup.md

 ## Success Criteria

-1. You will have a new Azure AD tenant created.
+1. You have a new Azure AD tenant created.
-2. You will know the difference of Single tenant vs Multi Tenant.
-3. Your users are created in your tenant.
+2. Your users are created in your tenant.
+Please note that you should create local users in your AD tenant, guest users will be created later.

 ## Learning Resources